reach-sh/reach-lang/docs/src/tut/overview/index.md

 + compiles [overview/index.rsh](@{REPO}/examples/overview/index.rsh);
 + creates a temporary Node.js package;
 + builds a Docker image based on Reach's standard image for the package; and,
-+ runs the application connected to Reach's standard private Ethereum devnet image.
++ runs the application connected to the specified consensus network's devnet image.

-On typical developer laptops, this entire process takes seconds and can be completely integrated into existing development IDEs, like VSCode, so Reach developers can compile, verify, build, launch, and test their Reach app with a single command.
+On typical developer laptops, this entire process takes seconds and can be completely integrated into existing development [IDEs](##guide-editor-support), like VSCode, so Reach developers can compile, verify, build, launch, and test their Reach app with a single command.

 ---